 Today, I ask my students: Are there not other ways to help a thief?
 Maybe their situation means they’re hungry, not educated, and so will never get a job.
 So the solution is to educate them so they can get a job, instead of stealing.
 But this way of thinking is very rare.
 The predominant model is: You take literally the Quran and the sayings of the Prophet — thousands of sayings, gathered in big volumes — take them literally and then apply them.

 Would you say, essentially, what we have is a clash between heresies of Islam, which Hilaire Belloc once called a Christian heresy, and then the heresies of modernity and modernism?

-How long do you think this violence will continue?
-To what extent do you see it spreading?
+How much do you think this violence will continue?
+To what extent do you see it spreading across the West?

 It could take decades.
 The violence is such that if we don’t do anything, they will win.
 If we leave Syria to fight alone, they will do it in a military way and destroy the whole country to save their own people, on both sides.
 The terrorists are not aware of the disaster they are making.
 But the government is also reacting with all means.
 And even if it [the response] doesn’t want to kill innocent people, innocents are also killed daily.
 I read there have been 230,000 deaths in Syria until today.
 It’s enormous.

 What would you like to see the Church do?
 Perhaps bring back a sense of morality into the West, a rebirth of the Church in Europe, to counteract this force?

 Yes, I think we have to make a great renewal in the West in the Christian approach to life.
 But the secular tendency is so strong, that if you speak as a real Christian, they say, “Oh, you are so old-fashioned.”